Alejandro Jodorowsky: Early life

 Alejandro Jodorowsky was born on February 17, 1929, in Tocopilla, Chile to immigrant Ukrainian Jewish parents Jaime Jodorowsky Groismann and Sara Felicidad Prullansky Arcavi from Yekaterinoslav and Elisavetgrad in the Russian Empire.
-According to Jodorowsky's account, he was conceived from sexual violence that his mother had faced, as his father was physically and sexually abusive towards her.
-Due to this, his mother disliked Jodorowsky, and detested his father.
-Alejandro also had an elder sister, Raquel Jodorowsky, but disliked her, as he believed that she was selfish and trying to "expel me from the family so that she could be the centre of attention."
-Alongside his dislike for his family, he also held contempt for many of the local people, who viewed him as an outsider because of his status as the son of immigrants.
+According to Jodorowsky's account, he was conceived as a result of spousal rape, as his father was often abusive.
+His mother subsequently disliked Jodorowsky, and detested his father.
+Alejandro also had an elder sister, Raquel Jodorowsky, but believed she was selfish and trying to "expel me from the family so that she could be the centre of attention."
+Alongside his dislike for his family, he also held contempt for many of the local people who he says disliked the family's immigrant status.
 Jodorowsky did not have a Bar Mitzvah or celebrate any Jewish holidays as his parents concealed their Jewish identity for much of Jodorowsky's life.

 Jodorowsky moved to Santiago at the age of 9, a decision he did not favor, as he liked the local areas of Tocopilla.
 Growing up, his dislike of the American mining industrialists who worked locally and treated the Chilean people badly later influenced his condemnation of American imperialism and neo-colonialism in Latin America in several of his films.

-He immersed himself in reading, and also began writing poetry, having his first poem published when he was sixteen years old, alongside associating with such Chilean poets as Nicanor Parra, Stella Díaz Varín and Enrique Lihn.
+He immersed himself in reading, and also began writing poetry, having his first poem published when he was sixteen years old.
+He associated with such Chilean poets as Nicanor Parra, Stella Díaz Varín and Enrique Lihn.
 Becoming interested in the political ideology of anarchism, Jodorowsky briefly attended the University of Chile, studying psychology and philosophy, but dropped out after two years.
 After leaving university, he developed an interest in theatre and particularly mime, he took up employment in a circus as a clown, as well as beginning a career as a theatre director.
 Meanwhile, in 1947 he founded his own theatrical troupe, the Teatro Mimico, which by 1952 had fifty members, and the following year he wrote his first play, El Minotaura (The Minotaur).